 For children who are too young to talk or do not feel comfortable talking about their feelings, expressive techniques such as play, art and music can provide additional ways for children to express their feelings and let you know what may be troubling them.

-Look for a story book to help young children cope with death, or a picture book that talks about trauma and death in a way that can be communicated to children.
 It might be difficult for them to grasp exactly what the situation is all about, but you should try your best to enable them to understand these things in their own way.

 Many behaviors and symptoms of stress are normal for children who have just experienced a trauma.
 However, if you find that your child is preoccupied with the event, has ongoing sleep or eating disturbances, is experiencing intrusive thoughts or worries, is focused on fears about death, or is having difficulty going to school and leaving parents, your child should be evaluated by a mental health professional.
 Contact your pediatrician or school counselor if you feel that the symptoms are persisting and are interfering with your child’s daily routines.